WagnerUmezaki/wagnerumezaki/README.md

 ### Hi there 👋

+I'm Wagner, a full Stack Software developer with a stronger backend background.
+Worked mainly with Java and Clojure to develop several APIs to achieve customer’s needs.
+Passionate about improving systems performance and building new features.
+Pursuing data science knowledge by resolving more related tasks.

 <!--
 **WagnerUmezaki/wagnerumezaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.